Tristan-Steed/weather-for-dummies/README.md

 # weather-for-dummies
-A basic weather API that can be used by humans to get the days weather forecast in laymans terms
+A basic weather API that can be used by humans to get the days weather forecast in laymans terms.Made for postman api hackathon.